-Nooshin undertook her PhD in the Interdisciplinary Conservation Science Research Group within the School of Global, Urban and Social Studies.
-Her thesis title is “Understanding landholder participation in biodiverse carbon plantings”, which explores the socio-cultural drivers of private landholders who participate in biodiverse carbon plantings on their properties.
-Furthermore, she explored the opinions of policy makers and academics in the field of carbon and biodiversity.
-She has also developed a Bayesian Belief Network model (probability modelling) to predict the probability of landholder participation rate in biodiverse carbon plantings.
-This model investigates the influence of program design, financial incentives and landholder’s value of co-benefits on the predicted participation rate.
+Completed her PhD within the Interdisciplinary Conservation Science Research Group at the School of Global, Urban and Social Studies, Nooshin’s thesis delved into the socio-cultural motivations of private landholders participating in biodiverse carbon plantings.
+Her research also examined the perspectives of policymakers and academics in the carbon and biodiversity realm.
+Notably, she developed a Bayesian Belief Network model for predicting landholder participation rates in such plantings.
+This model explored the impact of program design, financial incentives, and landholder values on participation probabilities.

 B Coffey, FLP Damiens, E Hysing, N Torabi (2022) Assessing biodiversity policy designs in Australia, France and Sweden.
 Comparative lessons for transformative governance of biodiversity?
 Journal of Environmental Policy & Planning, 1-14